Discount amounts

 • Unit discount amount is the discount amount that is applied to a single unit of one item.

-The following table lists the conditions that are available to these attributes.
+The following table lists the operators that are available to these attributes.

 Note

 These attributes have a Decimal data type.
-All Decimal data types share the same set of conditions.
-Recommended conditions for this attribute are identified with “ More useful” and conditions with more limited use cases are identified with “ Less useful”.
+All Decimal data types share the same set of operators.
+Recommended operators for this attribute are identified with “ More useful” and operators with more limited use cases are identified with “ Less useful”.

 Description